 The simple answer is that these stories were directed at what we would now consider a prime time TV audience.
 There is a fair amount of good ol’ American violence drama, but nobody gets laid, at least not overtly.
 Buried in the stories are more than a few references to adult behaviors, and Albert W. Aiken has written stories that include at least a couple of Lesbian characters, but there is still not much that could be called erotic.

 Some of the Beadle’s stories were first published in what were called story papers, and these were generally for the whole family.
-So, no sex.
 Story papers were weekly publications with overlapping serialized stories aimed at the varied interests of family members.
 A typical issue might contain a romantic story segment for Mother, a juvenile series for the youngsters, a bit of saccharin poetry, and a more robust story for Father and the older boys, also serialized.
 Story paper issues could be bought at newsstands and other retailers, but the goal was to engage the whole family and sell the papers by subscription.

 Contrary to popular belief, though, erotic literature and images were not hard to find in the Victorian era.
 History is complex, and the private behaviors of modern people were similarly present in the past.

 By the middle of the nineteenth century, there were American newspapers that carried carefully worded advertisements which noted when favorite professional ladies had taken up residence in a new house.
 There were also city directories that mentioned where one might find companionship for the evening on a commercial basis, or where “Houses of Assignation” could be found for a discrete visit with a special friend (the original “No-Tell Motel”).
 Prostitution was not deeply hidden in most US cities of the period, although relegated to certain areas of town for the most part.
 A good read on the subject is the engaging book about the Everleigh Sisters in Chicago, Sin in the Second City, by Karen Abbott (Random House).